 - A doctor prescribed you Elmiron and you took the drug consistently over three years

 Though the Elmiron lawsuit is not in an MDL, it is important to find proper legal representation.
 You will need an attorney experienced in product liability and mass tort cases.
 It is important to find an experienced attorney to help you get the compensation and aid you deserve.
-Also, if you want to learn more about how mass torts work, read the article where we break everything down for you in simple terms.
+Furthermore, if you want to learn more about how mass torts work, read the article where we break everything down for you in simple terms.